reproducible-reporting/stepup-core/docs/getting_started/distributed_plans.md

 ```

 The top-level plan defines a few static files and then calls another plan in `sub/`.
-Create a files `sub/plan.py` as follows:
+Create a file `sub/plan.py` as follows:

 ```python
 {% include 'getting_started/distributed_plans/sub/plan.py' %}